-These problems can arise at any time, but they mostly happen when you lose vigilance and you are far too sure, you are doing things right.
+These problems can arise at any time, but they mostly happen when you lose vigilance.
+They occur when you are far too sure, you are doing things right.

-Mishandling food has many aspects and if one is overlooked, it can affect the integrity of your food stock.
-Without food and water, we have very few chances of survival and we will have to rely on what we know in order to survive, or even worse, we have to rely on the other members of our community, but food sharing in a time of crisis is a miracle and you shouldn’t count on it.
+Mishandling food has many aspects and if it is overlooked, it can affect the integrity of your food stock.
+Without food and water, we have very few chances of survival.
+We will have to rely on our knowledge to survive, or even worse.
+People will have to rely on the other members of our community, but food sharing in a time of crisis is a miracle and you shouldn’t count on it.
 This is perhaps the most common mistakes most preppers make.

 Here is the formula I use: (Pantry Food Storage)= (daily intake)+5%*(comfortable survival time length)

-Storing the improper food is another aspect that is not considered and some preppers are leaning towards keeping “comfort food items”, I guess it’s linked to our way of life and being used to having everything we want.
+Storing the improper food is another aspect that is not considered.
+Some preppers are leaning towards keeping “comfort food items.”
+I guess it’s linked to our way of life and is used to having everything we want.
 However, every serious prepper knows that we should focus primarily on dry goods and canned foods.
 Here are some tips on what your pantry should contain.

 - Which are the edible plants from your area, the medicinal ones and especially the poisonous ones?